 Since the ends of the toes are removed when a cat is declawed, the cat must walk on the soft cartilage that was once part of the joints, which can be painful.
 As a result of possible prolonged pain, they often gnaw at the stumps of their paws.
 As an added downside, many cat owners report their feline friends to grow more hostile following the procedure.

 In addition, some cats develop claw regrowth or other postoperative issues; thus, the operation is not a perfect solution.
 Due to these concerns, some cat owners choose non-surgical alternatives to declawing.
-Here are three options to consider before deciding to get your cat declawed.
+You can explore a few recommended options on https://wealthylike.com/ before deciding to get your cat declawed.

 Scratching is a regular feline activity; therefore, you shouldn’t try to stop it completely.
 However, you can train your cat to scratch only in good locations and refrain from doing so in inappropriate settings.